marteresagh/OrthographicProjection.jl/docs/src/description.md

 ### Potree

 A Potree is a data structure used to stored huge point clouds, based on octree.
-All details of this structures are described by Markus Schütz in his [thesis](https://www.cg.tuwien.ac.at/research/publications/2016/SCHUETZ-2016-POT/SCHUETZ-2016-POT-thesis.pdf).
+All details of this structure are described by Markus Schütz in his [thesis](https://www.cg.tuwien.ac.at/research/publications/2016/SCHUETZ-2016-POT/SCHUETZ-2016-POT-thesis.pdf).

 ![potree][images/Octree.jpg "Potree: Root node in orange, first child in red, and its second child in blue."]